 The towers once possessed much taller, Baroque style tops, but they were removed in the 1950s due to stability and an obvious change in taste in the middle of Twenteith Century.

 The articulated façade, with its pilasters, lunettes and balustrade also speak to the Baroque style.

 Interestingly, the side elevations are more simple, with a classical pilastered arcade of windows.

-The church now sits in a strange neighborhood just north of downtown; rebuilt in 1980s, the surrounding townhomes are well maintained, but not particularly lively.
+The church now sits in a strange neighborhood just north of downtown; rebuilt in the 1980s, the surrounding townhomes are well maintained.